 The supply chain for deer velvet as an ingredient for medicinal and food products is a complex one from farm to final processing.

-Deer Industry New Zealand recognised a need to bring greater transparency and trust to this supply chain to satisfy New Zealand’s food regulations.
+Deer Industry New Zealand recognised a need to bring greater transparency and trust to the velvet supply chain to satisfy New Zealand’s food regulations.
 It also wanted to meet the expectations of multinational health and consumer goods marketing companies.

 Deer Industry New Zealand CEO Innes Moffat says developing a tracking system for the deer industry was a big undertaking for a relatively small industry body, but one that was important to enhance the reputation of this valuable product.

-For that reason, Deer Industry NZ approached Rezare, and welcomed the company’s proposal to develop a bespoke system, now known as VelTrak.
+For that reason, Deer Industry NZ approached Rezare Systems, and welcomed the company’s proposal to develop a bespoke system, now known as VelTrak.

 “Rezare understood the challenges and complexities and did not try to simply sell us an ‘off-the-shelf’ solution to that.”